 Ring in 2021 at one of the many New Year’s Eve celebrations throughout Pennsylvania.
 Communities both big and small get in on the fun with fireworks, live music, and much much more.

 Looking for other things to do in Pennsylvania?
 Check out our list of things to do in Pennsylvania in November and our list of things to do in PA in January.
-Also check out our list of the most Christmasy things to do in PA and the most festive towns in Pennsylvania.
+Also, check out our list of the most festive towns in Pennsylvania.

 Do you know of any great things to do in Pennsylvania in December?
 Let us know in the comments section below!